The British Library

 Our solution involved tagging content extensively on publication.
 In-page modules, each with a unique set of rules and logic then promote and link to related content to encourage exploration, rather than relying on a fixed ‘site-tree’ style navigation.
 Designing pages in this modular way allowed us to have a very small number of actual template types yet retain an incredible amount of flexibility when it came to the content and functionality available on a particular page.

 The World War One site was launched in time for the centenary of the outbreak of war to critical acclaim and the Discovering Literature site launched three months later.
 The sites have been a huge success for the Library and have received huge amounts of positive publicity as well as large numbers of visitors to both sites.
-The site has had some great press coverage, including a tweet from Stephen Fry.
+The site has had some great press coverage, including coverage by The Guardian and The Daily Telegraph, praise from Education Minister Elizabeth Truss and a tweet from Stephen Fry.